 Visit two traditional capitals, London and Edinburgh, and enjoy a trek through the Loch Lomond national park.
 This tailor-made trip to vintage England and picturesque Scotland will let you discover peaceful Scottish islands on foot, with several days of detailed walking tours included in the trip.

 St Andrews is compact and easy to walk around.
 With its medieval layout intact, its three main streets, almost entirely consisting of listed buildings, run west to east past several of the original fifteenth-century university campuses towards the heavily ruined Gothic cathedral.
 There’s little left of the town’s castle, which sits on the promontory further north.

 Enjoy a day in the medieval kingdom of Fife on this day trip from Edinburgh.
 Visit its fishing villages, the town of St. Andrews, and the picturesque Falkland and its formal royal palace.

 Ready for a trip to Scotland?
-Check out the snapshot The Rough Guide to Scotland or The Rough Guide to the Scottish Highlands & Islands.
-If you travel further in Scotland read more about the best time to go, the best places to visit and best things to do in Scotland.
+Check out the snapshot of The Rough Guide to Scotland or The Rough Guide to the Scottish Highlands & Islands.
+If you travel further in Scotland read more about the best time to go, the best places to visit and the best things to do in Scotland.
 For inspiration use the itineraries created by our local travel experts in Scotland.
-A bit more hands on, learn about getting there, getting around the country and where to stay once you are there.
+A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.
 And don't forget to buy travel insurance before you go.